 Top Trump Ally on Rudy's Ukraine Gambit: I'm Not Sure About That One

-Mark Meadows expressed his doubts about the president lawyer needing to go to a foreign country to dig up dirt Joe Biden.
+Mark Meadows expressed his doubts about the president’s lawyer needing to go to a foreign country to dig up dirt on Joe Biden.

 One of President Donald Trump’s top allies on Capitol Hill expressed discomfort on Friday with Rudy Giuliani’s decision to travel to Ukraine in an attempt to dig up dirt on former Vice President Joe Biden.